Flores2788/Exam-Unit-4/readme.md

-Step 4: Added file reader that imports JSON data to localStorage and populate in-memory array Step 5: added visual records of games with range button and button UI Step 6: done.
+Step 4: Added file reader that imports JSON data to localStorage and populate in-memory array Step 5: added visual records of games with range button and button UI Step 6: done. step 7: added ui and wrote code that handles form submission.